anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

     ]
 ~~~~

-This results in a total of 96 bits, or 12 bytes.
+This results in a total plaintext size of 96 bits, or 12 bytes.
-The structure stores the Pledge's UDP source port (srcport), the IID bits of the Pledge's originating IPv6 link-Local
+The data structure stores the Pledge's UDP source port (srcport), the IID bits of the Pledge's originating IPv6 link-Local
-address (iid), the IPv4/IPv6 family (as a single bit) and an interface index (ifindex) to provide the link-local scope.
+address (iid), the IPv4/IPv6 family (as a single bit) and an interface index (ifindex) to provide the link-local scope
+for the case that the Join Proxy has multiple network interfaces.
-This size fits nicely into a single AES128 CBC block for instance, resulting in a 16 byte block of context data,
+This size fits nicely into a single AES128 CBC block for instance, resulting in a 16 byte block of encrypted state data,
-jp_context_encrypted.
+`jpy_header_ciphertext`.
-This jp_context_encrypted data block is then wrapped in a CBOR byte string to form the jp_context element.
+This `jpy_header_ciphertext` data is then wrapped in a CBOR byte string to form the `jpy_header` element.
-So for the example jp_context_plaintext of 12 bytes, we get a jp_context_encrypted of 16 bytes, and finally
+So for the example `jpy_header_plaintext` of 12 bytes, we get a `jpy_header_ciphertext` of 16 bytes, and finally
-a jp_context of 17 bytes which adds a 1-byte overhead of encoding the data as a CBOR byte string.
+a jpy_header of 17 bytes which adds a 1-byte overhead to encode the data as a CBOR byte string.

-Note: when IPv6 is used only the lower 64-bits of the origin IP need to be recorded,
+Note: when IPv6 is used only the lower 64-bits of the source IPv6 address need to be recorded,
-because they are all IPv6 link-Local addresses, so the upper 64-bits are just "fe80::" and can be elided.
+because they must be by design all IPv6 link-Local addresses, so the upper 64-bits are just "fe80::" and can be elided.
-For IPv4, a link-Local IPv4 address {{RFC3927}} would be used, and it would always fit into 64 bits.
+For IPv4, a link-Local IPv4 address {{RFC3927}} would be used, and it would always fit into the 64 bits of the `iid`
+field.
-On media where the Interface IDentifier (IID) is not 64-bits, a different field size for iid will be necessary.
+On media where the Interface IDentifier (IID) is not 64-bits, a different field size for `iid` will be necessary.

-The Join Proxy MUST maintain the same context data for all communications from the same Pledge.
+The Join Proxy MUST maintain the same context data for all communications from the same Pledge UDP source port.
 This implies that the encryption key used either does not change during the onboarding attempt of the Pledge,
 or that when it does, it is acceptable to break any onboarding connections that have not yet completed.

-If using a context data format as defined above, it should be easy for the Join Proxy to meet this requirement without maintaining any local state about the pledge.
+If using a header data format as defined above, it should be easy for the Join Proxy to meet this requirement
+without maintaining any local state about the Pledge.

 ### Processing by Registrar